Weighing up the Shark Hair Dryer vs Dyson Supersonic? Our beauty team thoroughly compares them in this guide

 Dyson Supersonic attachments and styling

-Ergonomic and compact, the Dyson Supersonic is a joy to use.
-As well as being comfortable to hold, we love that the Supersonic comes with six magnetic styling attachments to create various finishes.
-There’s a concentrator, smoothing nozzle, diffuser, wide-tooth comb, a flyaway attachment, and gentle air attachment for scalp care
+Ergonomic and compact, we find the Dyson Supersonic a joy to use.
+It's comfortable to hold and the six magnetic styling attachments can create an array of hairstyles and finishes.
+There’s a concentrator, a smoothing nozzle, a diffuser, a wide-tooth comb, a flyaway attachment and a gentle air attachment, for increased scalp care.
+Each one attaches magnetically and are easy to remove – sometimes a little too easily when they knock off by accident, but we'll take it for less faff overall.

 Shark vs Dyson hair dryer: Performance